 15. Find your packing style

 Roll, fold, bundle or stuff.
 Figure out what works best for you, and what you’re packing.
 “Bundling” makes for a tight compact package if you’re unpacking everything at your destination.
 Stuffing works for a packable down jacket, or maybe socks and underwear.

 I quite like rolling.
-Items don’t develop fold creases, and when stored in a packing cube, it’s easy to get a quick fix on how many clean pieces remain.
+There are fewer creases, and when stored in a packing cube, it’s easy to get a quick fix on how many clean pieces remain.
 I follow the techniques described by Von Malegowski (How to Pack Clothes for Traveling) and Elektra King (How to fold underwear quick and easy).
 When using an Eagle Creek Compression Sac for bulkier clothing, or a packing folder, folding is my preferred method.